Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Hawking-Like Radiation as Tunneling with Semiclassical Approximation

 \section{Hawking-Like Radiation as Tunneling with Semiclassical Approximation}

 In this section, we confine all the calculations to the semiclassical approximation to eliminate higher-order quantum effects.
-In this sense, we follow both Hamilton-Jacobi \cite{Srinivasan1999,Shankaranarayanan2002,Angheben2005} and Parikh-Wilczek \cite{Parikh2000} methods in the pseudo-Painlev\'{e}-Gullstrand coordinates system to study the Hawking-like radiation as tunneling for the apparent horizons of the cosmological black hole in STVG theory.
+In this sense, we follow both Hamilton-Jacobi \cite{Srinivasan1999,Shankaranarayanan2002,Angheben2005} and Parikh-Wilczek \cite{Parikh2000} methods in the pseudo-Painlev\'{e}-Gullstrand (PPG) coordinates to study the Hawking-like radiation as tunneling from the apparent horizons of the cosmological black hole in STVG theory.